-Decreased sag (10%...20%)
+Decreased sag (10% to 20%)

 A decreased sag reduces sensitivity to bumps, thus producing less suspension motion.
-A lower sensitivity to bumps ensures a firmer, more efficient ride and is generally used on bicycles with a longer deflection.
+A lower sensitivity to bumps ensures a firmer, more efficient ride and is generally used on pedelecs with a shorter deflection.

 The adjustment shown here represents a basic setting.
 The rider should change the basic setting to suit the surface and their preferences.